saidvandeklundert/go/README.md

 If more memory then what is available to the stack is required, the program crashes in a stack overflow.

 Memory in the heap is controlled by the developper.
 It can be requested and released.

+The stack is a consecutve block of memor

 ##